 So many memories, so many feelings running through my mind.
 Family Christmas gatherings, game nights, Mom’s Friday Makah Days kickoff luncheon.

 By the phone in the dining room hangs a 1987 calendar.
-It’s not only a reminder that land lines are a thing of the past, but also my childhood home will become a memory of the past.
+It’s not only a reminder that land lines are a thing of the past my childhood home too, will become a memory of the past.